2018 Annual Conference

 Zaynab Khan, Psy.D, Staff Psychologist, Counseling, Alcohol & Other Drug Assistance and Psychiatric Services, Rutgers

-Shondelle Wills-Bryce, Assistant Director, Office of School Linked Services at New Jersey Department of Children and Families
+Shondelle C. Wills-Bryce, MSW, Administrator, Office of School Linked Services, NJ Department of Children and Families

 10:45 AM Break